Quantum theory of molecular orientations: Summary of results

 \subsection{Experimental signatures}

-An Abelian position-state monodromy is an overall (undetectable) phase of a molecular species' position state, but such a phase can be converted into a relative (and thus detectable) phase if the species is in superposition with some reference state.
+An Abelian position-state monodromy is an overall (undetectable) phase of a nuclear spin isomer's position state, but such a phase can be converted into a relative (and thus detectable) phase if the isomer is in superposition with some reference state.
 We discuss how to observe both Abelian and non-Abelian monodromy using either superposition via Aharonov-Bohm-type interference or inter-molecular entanglement in a molecular crystal.
 We mention scenarios where the operation stemming from monodromy can be obtained for molecules initialized in states other than position states.
-We also conjecture that signatures of intrinsic entanglement should be present in the linear momenta of scattered nuclei upon molecular dissociation.

 \prg{Molecular interferometry} One way to convert an Abelian monodromy into a relative phase is to interfere a rotated version of the molecule with a reference, un-rotated version of itself.
-This can be done in a double-slit-type experiment: an incoming molecular species is split into two ``arms'' and aligned in some fixed position state, a lab-based rotation is applied to one of the two arms, and the two arms are recombined in order to probe their interference.
+This can be done in a double-slit-type experiment: an incoming nuclear spin isomer is split into two ``arms'' and aligned in some fixed position state, a lab-based rotation is applied to one of the two arms, and the two arms are recombined in order to probe their interference.